 Opener “Big Enough” is all funky riffs and filthy beats.
 Keith was hardly famous for his vocal qualities, yet somehow he manages to pull it off.
 “Bootsy” Collins and Maceo Parker (both ex James Brown), on bass and alto saxophone respectively, add their own special ingredients to the mix, giving the song a decidedly sophisticated flavour.
 “Take It So Hard” was the first single off the album and also the most popular.
 And it’s not difficult to see why, what with its primal chords and prehistoric rhythms, not to mention Richards’ own two pack a day nasal delivery, it’s what every Stones fan had been waiting to hear for nearly a decade, a back to basics, no bullshit rock and roll song from one of rock and roll’s greatest exponents of the ‘less is more’ approach to the six string (or in Richards case, five).

 “How I Wish” is the album’s first piece of filler which is pleasant enough, but the sort of thing you know would have sounded so much better on Exile.
 “Rockawhile” is all idle grooves, relying on personality more than actual performance to make it work.
-“Whip it Up” is Keef by numbers, notable for the inclusion of Bobby Keys on baritone and tenor sax, who manages to make the song at times seem like an outtake from Sticky Fingers.
-“Locked Away” is the sort of tune Richards probably had tucked away in his bottom draw for many years, but finally managed to dust off for this record.
-And let’s be thankful that he did, because it’s a fine piece, and very different from anything one would expect to hear on a Stones LP.
+“Whip it Up” is Keef by numbers, notable for the inclusion of the late Bobby Keys on baritone and tenor sax, who manages to make the song at times seem like an outtake off Sticky Fingers.
+“Locked Away” is the sort of tune Richards probably had hidden in his bottom draw for many years, but finally managed to dust off for this record.
+And let’s be grateful that he did, because it’s a fine piece, and very different from anything one would expect to hear on a Stones LP.

-Final track “It Means a Lot” most resembles what Exile might have sounded like had it have been recorded in the 1980’s, which means that the song is somewhere between satisfying and “I’m already starting to think about what record I’m going to put on next”.
+Final track “It Means a Lot” most resembles what Exile might have sounded like had it have been recorded in the 80’s, which means that the song is somewhere between satisfying and “I’m already starting to think about what record I’m going to put on next.”

 While it’s true that Jagger and Richards need each other in order to take their craft to a level neither of them are capable of achieving on their own, what Talk is Cheap speaks in volumes is that for all of Jagger’s high society swagger and Tina Turner posturing, without Keith, and his meaty, salt of the earth riffs, The Rolling Stones would simply not exist, nor ever have existed, or at least not as we know and love them.